aci-ref/facilitation_leading_practices/activities/02-outreach.md

 # Partnering with Existing Events

-Participating in existing events at an institution can help an ACI organization reach new and diverse audiences, and can be easier than creating an event solely for the purpose of promoting awareness of ACI resources.
+Participating in existing events at an institution can help an ACI organization reach new, diverse audiences and can be easier than creating an event solely for the purpose of promoting awareness of ACI resources.
 Thus, researching existing activities at the institutional or departmental levels is a good place to start with outreach.
 For activities at the division or department level, ask existing ACI users and their ITS or department directors about upcoming or regular events.
 At the institutional level, check with centers for faculty and research support.
-For initial contact, reaching out to  existing communications groups at any of these levels, can also be a good place to start.
+For initial contact, reaching out to existing communications groups at any of these levels can also be a good place to start.
-Utilizing existing, regularly scheduled meetings such as those discussed below has the distinct advantage that the individuals involved already have the meeting on their calendars and therefore the Facilitator does not have to arrange for a time that works with multiple schedules.
-In addition, the location of the meeting is also already determined, and therefore there is no requirement to find an suitable location.
+Utilizing existing, regularly scheduled meetings such as those discussed below has the distinct advantage that the individuals involved already have the meeting on their calendars, and therefore the Facilitator does not have to arrange for a time that works with multiple schedules.
+In addition, the location of the meeting is also already determined, meaning there is no requirement to find an suitable location.

 For a Facilitator in an academic setting, established events that can be leveraged for outreach include, but are not limited to, faculty